komoot/photon/README.md

 list), that you can then run with `-m yourmarker`.

+## Contact
+Let us know what you think about photon!
+Create a github ticket or drop us a mail in https://lists.openstreetmap.org/listinfo/photon

 ## Licence
 _Photon_ software is open source and licensed under [Apache License, Version 2.0](http://opensource.org/licenses/Apache-2.0)